 Indian Administrative Service is the administrative of civil services in India.
-It is often and widely abbreviated as IAS officer who have passed civil service exam in India.
-They hold key positions in Government offices as well as in public sector undertaking companies (PSUs).
+It has been often and widely abbreviated as IAS officer who have passed civil service exam in India.
+They hold key positions in the Government offices as well as in the public sector undertaking companies (PSUs).

-Young graduates want to become IAS Officer to serve India better.
-It is the most desirable post in Indian Government jobs and services.
+Young graduates want to become an IAS Officer to serve India better.
+It is the most desirable post in Indian Government services.
 There are various reasons behind this trend.
 It provides financial security, administrative power in system and respect in the society.

-Path to become IAS officer is not easy and quick.
-You have to work hard in all manners to achieve good score in Civil Services Exam which is conducted by Union Public Service Commission (UPSC) of India.
-In every exam, lakhs of candidates appears in the exam to get their dream job but a few candidates achieve their dreamt job.
-Only passing Civil Service Exam is not enough to become IAS Officer.
-You have to score best in merit to get your desired post i.e. IAS officer in India.
+The path to become an IAS officer is not easy and quick.
+You have to work hard in all the manners to achieve a good score in the civil service exam which is being conducted by the Union Public Service Commission (UPSC) of India.
+In every exam, millions of candidates appears on the exam to get their dream job but a few candidates achieve their dream job.
+Only passing the civil service exam is not enough to become an IAS Officer.
+You have to score the best in merit to get your desired post i.e. IAS officer in India.

 How to Become IAS Officer in India – Best Tips & Guide